corphish/widgets-ktx/widgets-ktx/docs/BasicViewHolder.md

     internal val description: TextView = view.findViewById(R.id.viewDescription)
 }
 ```
-(In Java, to do the same thing you would need to write few more lines)
+(In Java, to do the same thing you would need to write few more lines).
 The `ViewHolder` is created in `RecyclerView.Adapter`'s `onCreateViewHolder` method like this.
 ```kotlin
 override fun onCreateViewHolder(parent: ViewGroup,